InfoSecInnovations/Sentinel-Service-Offering/README.md

 - Enable User and Entity Behaviour Analytics (UEBA) logs in the LAW
 - User And Entity Behavior Analytics Workbook (standalone)

-## Requirements

-If using the Azure Active Directory pack you will need the correct permission to deploy to the tenant scope, this may be disabled by default.
-To configure these options your account will need to have `Global Administrator` permissions.

-- In the portal go to Azure Active Directory/Properties and enable _Access management for Azure resources_

-- Do the following in PowerShell using the `Az` module to assign ownership of the tenant scope:

-      #sign in to Azure from Powershell, this will redirect you to a webbrowser for authentication, if required
-      Connect-AzAccount

-      #get object Id of the current user (that is used above)
-      $user = Get-AzADUser -UserPrincipalName (Get-AzContext).Account

-      #assign Owner role at Tenant root scope ("/") as a User Access Administrator to current user
-      New-AzRoleAssignment -Scope '/' -RoleDefinitionName 'Owner' -ObjectId $user.Id